-- Other applicants who have been residents of Ohio for FIVE YEARS OR MORE must pay a NON-Refundable $67.00 fee with the application in the form of cash, or cashier’s/certified check made payable to HCSO CCW LICENSE FUND.
-NO UNCERTIFIED PERSONAL OR BUSINESS CHECKS WILL BE ACCEPTED.
+- Other applicants who have been residents of Ohio for FIVE YEARS OR MORE must pay a NON-Refundable $67.00 fee with the application in the form of cash.
+NO CHECKS WILL BE ACCEPTED.
 Only Money Orders payable to the Hamilton County Sheriff’s Office will be accepted other than cash.

-- If you have been an Ohio resident LESS THAN FIVE YEARS, or are not an Ohio resident, but employed in the State of Ohio; the NON-REFUNDABLE application fee is $91.00, in the form of cash, or cashier’s/certified check made payable to HCSO CCW LICENSE FUND.
-NO UNCERTIFIED PERSONAL OR BUSINESS CHECKS WILL BE ACCEPTED.
+- If you have been an Ohio resident LESS THAN FIVE YEARS, or are not an Ohio resident, but employed in the State of Ohio; the NON-REFUNDABLE application fee is $79.00 in the form of cash.
+NO CHECKS WILL BE ACCEPTED.
 Only Money Orders payable to the Hamilton County Sheriff’s Office will be accepted other than cash.